Most Popular Sports in China

 1. Basketball in China

 Basketball has a long history in China.
-The game was introduced to the country in the 1890s.
+It was introduced to the country in the 1890s.
 The game became very popular among young people as it requires intense physical performance.
-With the increased popularity, an association for basketball became a need.
+With the increased popularity, an association for basketball became necessary.

-The Chinese Basketball Association (CBA) got established in 1984.
-It acts as the governing body for basketball in China and organizes different leagues, and intends to promote the game more.
+The Chinese Basketball Association (CBA) was established in 1984.
+It acts as the governing body for basketball in China, organizes different leagues, and intends to promote the game more.
 Yao Ming, a former basketball player, became a household name in the 1990s.

 Today, China has the largest basketball fan base.
-And their own league CBA has become highly competitive.
+Their own league, the CBA, has become highly competitive.
 Chinese basketball players have also grown a reputation for being good players.

 2. Table Tennis

 At number two, we have table tennis.
 Do you watch the Olympics?
-If yes, then you surely know some of the Chinese table tennis players.
+If so, you surely know some Chinese table tennis players.
 The game was added to the Olympics in 1988.
 Since then, China has been the most dominant force in the event.

 Table tennis became a national obsession in China during the 1950s.
-Everyone enjoyed playing the game.
-The need for quick response and reflex made the game challenging, and they loved challenges.
+Everyone enjoyed playing the game, but the need for quick response and reflexes made it challenging, and people loved challenges.

 Standing in 2023, you cannot argue over Zedon’s idea.
 Under Zedong’s leadership, many training facilities were built throughout the country.
 Since then, they have become the undisputed champion of the sport.